Skip to main content

 Figure 4.19.
 The San Andreas Fault system is part of a complex transform plate boundary along the West Coast of North America.

-This page titled 4.6: Transform Boundaries is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.6: Transform Boundaries is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.